edisonq/laravel-quasar-photoalbums/README.md

 # laravel-quasar-photoalbums 2021
-This an attempt to learn 2 frameworks within 24 hours.
+This an attempt to learn 2 frameworks and create a project within 24 hours.
 A chance to land a job while having fun learning.
-Photo album app made using Quasar and Laravel.
 Even I don't land this job I'll continue these technologies for my other projects.

+It's a Photo album app made using Quasar and Laravel.
+A simple CRUD for the photos, and albums.
+Eloquent  ORM should be used.
+Following coding standards to both frameworks.
+The data should be seeded from a JSON file.

+Aside from that, I added the migration class.
+Make the UI as beautiful as possible.
+Proper documentation of API, codes, etc are also added.

 ## Main Technologies:
 - [Laravel 8](https://laravel.com/).